yjp999/Hexo_Pages/README.md

 # Github_Pages
-Save my blogs for some unexpecting reasons.
+Save my blogs for some unexpected reasons.